ray-project/ray/doc/source/cluster/kubernetes/user-guides/observability.md

 kubectl logs $KUBERAY_OPERATOR_POD -n $YOUR_NAMESPACE | tee operator-log
 ```

-The command redirects the operator's logs to a file called `operator-log`.
-You can then search for errors in the file.
+Use this command to redirect the operator's logs to a file called `operator-log`.
+Then search for errors in the file.

 ### Method 2: Check custom resource status